jaantollander/masters-thesis/content/30_monitoring.md

 Finally, the monitoring client composes a message of the data by listing the individual data structures and sends it to the ingest server via *Hypertext Transfer Protocol (HTTP)*.

----
+## Backfilling initial zeros
 <!-- TODO: first version had to keep track -->
+In the future, we should also backfill the initial zeros, that is, the beginning of a time series, to the database to not lose data from the first observation interval.
-The monitoring client must also keep track of previously observed identifiers, concatenation of target and entry identifier (`<target>:<entry_id>`), and the previous observation timestamp.
+For that, the monitoring client must keep track of previously observed identifiers, concatenation of target and entry identifier (`<target>:<entry_id>`), and the previous observation timestamp.
-We must mark the beginning of a time series when we encounter an identifier not present in the previous observation interval.
-We mark it by creating a new instance of a data structure with the new target and entry identifier, the previous timestamp, the missing value for snapshot time, and zeros for statistics.
+When the client encounters an identifier not present in the previous observation interval, it creates a new instance of a data structure with the new target and entry identifier, the previous timestamp, the missing value for snapshot time, and zeros for statistics.
-It will be *backfilled* into the database.
 For example, if the previous data structure is the first observation, we have the following:

 ```json